magento/devdocs/src/guides/v2.4/install-gde/prereq/dev_install.md

 1. Save your changes and exit the text editor.

 {:.bs-callout-warning}
-Be aware that pushing an `auth.json` file to a public repository can expose your credentials.
+Pushing an `auth.json` file to a public repository can expose your credentials.

 After completing the tasks discussed on this page, see [Update installation dependencies][].